-Strong and attractive.
+Strong and attractive product.
 Owners say they work with almost any type of furniture and look great too.
-An impressive number of sliders (16) for a reasonable price.
+Boasts an impressive number of sliders (16) for a reasonable price.

-They don't work perfectly with extremely large furniture pieces, but they move most types of furniture with ease.
+They don't work perfectly with extremely large furniture pieces.

-Unique oval shape is large enough to move pieces of almost any size.
-Capable of moving furniture smoothly without floor damage.
+These sliders' unique oval shape is large enough to move furniture of almost any size.
+They're capable of moving pieces of furniture smoothly and without damaging floors.

 They may be a bit too large for smaller furniture, and the padding is on the thin side.